jamalmazrui/CSUNATC18docs/ReadMe.md

 ## Background

 As a blind attendee of the 2018 CSUN conference, I found myself regularly in the position of not being able to follow a slide presentation in a session.
-If the speaker gave a URL for a digital copy of the presentation, it was also not accessible to me because it was either just written on the final slide or the verbalized URL was too difficult to memorize through listening alone.
+If the speaker gave a URL for a digital copy of the presentation, it was also not accessible to me because it was either just written on the final slide or the verbalized URL was too difficult to memorize by listening once.

-This project is an attempt to make the conference slides or handouts available in a manner that is relatively easy for speakers to share accessibly.
-I investigated various alternatives for a free, reliable, and self-service system for sharing such documents, and on balance, an approach using GitHub features seemed to work best.
-Given the popularity of GitHub in the tech world, many CSUN conference participants are already familiar with it.
-Speakers, who often are developers, are likely to have an account already, so uploading a document or posting a link there should be a straightforward way to share.
+This project is an attempt to make the conference slides or handouts available in a manner that is easy for speakers to share accessibly.
+I investigated various alternatives for a free, reliable, and self-service system for sharing such documents.
+In the past, dedicated individuals have collected links to slides after the CSUN conference and updated a web page as often as volunteer time would allow.
+This approach tries to be less dependent on a single individual and more direct in the path for speakers to share their documents.

+I found that some collaboration sites require individual authorization for adding content to a project.
+Others with fewer barriers to entry enable users to post links but not to upload files.
+Still others support uploading images such as `.jpg`, but not documents such as `.pdf`.

+On balance, an approach using some GitHub features seem to work best.
+Given the popularity of the `GitHub.com` site .com in the tech world, many CSUN conference participants are familiar with it as users.
+Moreover, since speakers there are often developers as well, they are likely to have an account already, so uploading a document or posting a link there should be a relatively straightforward way of sharing.

 ## Sharing Steps